 Make informed choices about your food intake (including supplements) by reading up on scientific and medical-based information.
 Consult your GP or another health professional before taking supplements.

 If you’re feeling inadequate about your body or about yourself in general, it may be worth talking to someone, such as a family member, friend, teacher or counsellors.
+Organisations like The Butterfly Foundation are there to lend a hand if you need more information.
 Remember that you’re not alone: lots of guys struggle with their body image.